-Examples: A bunch of flowers A crowd of people A pair of shoes
+A flock of sheep A bunch of flowers A crowd of people

 When people don't know the right collective noun to use, they may resort to the phrase 'a lot'.
 You will improve the quality of your writing if you make an effort to find out the correct collective noun for the group.
 Some collective nouns can be used for a number of groups.